University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 UT’s Approach

 Mobility directly impacts quality of life for individuals and communities.
-We seek to understand and inform equitable, cost-effective, and sustainable mobility policies and everyday choices.
-Public transportation and micromobility are key focal areas; themes include representing latent transportation demand in underserved communities, studying the impacts of new transit tools and technologies like transit ticketing apps, analyzing the equity of public transportation services, and evaluating micromobility purchase incentives.
+We seek to understand and inform cost-effective and sustainable mobility policies and everyday choices.
+Public transportation and micromobility are key focal areas; themes include studying the impacts of new transit tools and technologies like transit ticketing apps and evaluating micromobility purchase incentives.
 Faculty also conduct cutting-edge safety research related to micromobility options, pedestrian infrastructure, and connected and automated vehicles.

 We seek to improve freight transportation as well.
 This backbone of the US economy is a significant source of greenhouse gas emissions, yet freight logistics and supply chains are vulnerable to acute climate-related disruptions.
 UT researchers tackle those interconnected challenges from multiple angles, from emerging last-mile delivery technologies to nationwide intermodal logistics.